Positioning in Marketing: How To Create Your Own Ocean

 Strong market positioning allows your brand to have much more powerful marketing efforts.
 You can share a message across every piece of content that relates to your product and bring new buyers.
 As you’ve seen from Apple’s ad, people feel compelled to get behind Apple and go buy a product.
 Why?
 It talks directly to their emotions.

 When you build a strong positioning in marketing, you allow your brand to become timeless and resonate with people.
-The better you are at creating this, the more you can truly motivate your employees and buyers to rally behind your logo.
+The better you are at creating this, the more you can truly motivate your employees and buyers to rally behind your logo design.

 To have great positioning in marketing, your brand needs to have solid values, multiple messages, create an experience, have an essence and share those through elaborate branding strategies.
 It’s not an easy task and demands a lot of reflection and creative work.
 In the following section, we’ll give you a few ideas on where to start building an effective marketing positioning strategy.